-Finding: This emerged as the most common challenge for procurement leaders, with nearly 3 in 4 saying they're concerned with regulatory enforcement due to noncompliance.
+Finding: This emerged as the most common challenge for procurement leaders, with nearly 3 in 4 saying they're concerned with regulatory enforcement due to non-compliance.

 It's no wonder this was the number one concern, given the serious financial penalties and lasting brand and reputational implications of regulatory violations.

 A robust library of clauses and templates goes a long way to reducing ad-hoc, or maverick contracts.
-Readily accessible templates, combined with a rules-driven workflow engine, helps support compliance throughout every stage of the contract management lifecycle.
+Readily accessible templates, combined with a rules-driven workflow engine, help support compliance throughout every stage of the contract management lifecycle.

 Contract management software can cross-check country- or region-specific rules with relevant contracts.
 Compliance, down to the smallest supply subcontract, can be continually monitored through integrations with external software.
 Contract management software can even take a preventative role in compliance, via innovative contract creation tools.
-Sophisticated contract management software can identify such regulatory enforcement and compliance obligations not just from their own contracting policy and authoring rules but also from customer specific contracts and cascade them to buy-side contracts used for fulfilling commitments.
+Sophisticated contract management software can identify such regulatory enforcement and compliance obligations not just from their own contracting policy and authoring rules but also from customer-specific contracts and cascade them to buy-side contracts used for fulfilling commitments.
 This makes the whole supply chain subject to internal regulatory enforcement and compliance actions.

 To learn more about how a modern CLM solution can improve procurement at all levels of the supply chain, download this report from ProcureCon.